cutdigital/mcut.site/docs/tutorials/helloWorld.md

     </div>
 </div>

 We refer to this as _stencilling_.
-The left image show the interior patch of the cut surface, which can be for emulating effects as simple as gingerbread man cut-outs.
+The left image show the interior patch of the cut surface, which can be used for emulating effects like "gingerbread man" style cut-outs.
 On the right, we show the exterior patch which likewise holds potential use-cases of its own.
 One example application, is producing silhouette cut-outs for simulating deformation or cloth-like effects on intricate geometries.

 *Seams*